Signal-K/.github/profile/README.md

   🛸 making sci-fi dapps on the blockchain <br>
   📽 all our dapps are powered by citizen science <br>
-  📖 we work with aerospace & scitech companies to bring science to the masses <br>
+  📖 we work with aerospace & scitech companies to bring science to the masses <br> 🧪 Citizen-science & panoptes-powered scientific development 🧱 Helping to make the blockchain safer, more eco-friendly, and more accessible #BlockchainForBetter
    </samp>

 <br><br><br><br><br>